patterns-app/patterns-devkit/README.md

 sets of data records, called `datablocks`, and can be composed into simple or complex data pipelines (function graphs).
 This functional framework provides powerful benefits:

-### Features:

-- **Reusable components** — Pipes are self-contained data operations with well-defined interfaces called schemas.
-This means not only can they be easily snapped together, but also shared and reused across projects, open sourced, and catalogued in the snapflow repository (coming soon).
+- **Reusable components** — Pipes can be easily snapped together, shared and reused across projects, open-sourced, and catalogued in the snapflow repository (coming soon).
   Some examples:

   - [Stripe](https://github.com/kvh/snapflow-stripe.git) module